 Financial markets move in many directions.
 Sometimes, the markets trend in one particular direction over a short or long period.
 Other times, the markets stay in tight ranges without moving in a defined direction for a long period.
 There are times that the financial markets are very choppy, and move back and forth without moving anywhere.
 There are also times the markets are extremely volatile and move in one direction very quickly.
 Evaluating the particular market condition can be the different between a successful trade and a losing trade.
 Market conditions are a function supply and demand of a financial instrument.
 If demand for a product grows continuously, markets will move higher, on the other hand, if supply of a product out ways demand, the financial product will fall.

 When a high state of anxiety exists, markets are generally volatile, and financial instruments will gyrate wildly both up and down.
 To attain a gauge of the current market condition; an investor can look at the implied volatility of an index.
 The easiest index to look at is the VIX, which is a gauge of implied volatility on the S&P 500 Index.
 As the VIX increases, the market is likely to become more volatile as investors are willing to pay more for protection.
 As implied volatility rises, investor will need to pay a higher premium to buy options on indices.
 Therefore, if a trader wanted to hedge a portfolio of stocks with an option on an index, it would cost more as implied volatility climbs.

 When implied volatility is high, the chance of a market moving quickly above or below a specific level is higher than when implied volatility is low.
 One-touch options will also become more attractive, and so will hit options.
-For indices that do not have a specific index that tracks the implied volatility of their options, an investor can graph the implied volatility of an ETF that tracks the index.
+For indices that do not have a specific index that tracks the implied volatility of their options, an investor can graph the implied volatility of etf investing that tracks the index.
 For example, the chart below is a chart of implied and historical volatility of the QQQQ, which tracks the NASDAQ market.